 Identify (and solve) the root cause

 After educating employees on the importance of filing reports and making it easier for them to do so, the next step is to act on these reports.
-Employees will be more likely to report near misses in the future if timely and transparent corrective actions are taken on all reports.
+Employees will be more likely to report any future near misses in the workplace if timely and transparent corrective actions are taken on all reports.

 The corrective measures should center on the four E’s of accident prevention (engineering, educational, enforcement, or encouragement) and should be implemented upon determining the root cause of the near-miss.